 Property crowdfunding returns: What can you expect?

-The first thing to say about property crowdfunding returns is: nobody knows exactly what they’ll be.
+Nobody knows how a crowdfunding investment will perform.
 That’s the nature of equity investments: the platform will give their best guess about what the outcome will be, but it’s impossible to predict the future with total accuracy.

 Just like any type of property investment, returns from property crowdfunding come in two forms:

-However – and this is a big “however” – it could be less.
-It could be a lot less.
-You could make a loss in a particular year, or even overall.
+However, you could also make a loss (on paper) in a particular year, or even overall.
 Equity investments, including property, are inherently uncertain: you shouldn’t invest if you want a steady, predictable income stream.

 Can you invest in property crowdfunding within an ISA?